Legitcode/ReactJSNews/react-conf-contest.md

+**2016 Winner:** [@koorchik](http://twitter.com/koorchik) won with his post on [The Pain and the Joy of creating isomorphic apps in ReactJS](https://reactjsnews.com/isomorphic-react-in-real-life).
+It was hard choosing a winner this year, every post submitted was great.
+Thanks to everyone for entering :)

 ##Win a ticket to React Conf 2016

 Thanks to [@vjeux](http://twitter.com/vjeux), I'm able to give away another ticket to [React Conf](http://conf.reactjs.com) this year!